 A Monday morning will likely be less crowded than a Saturday morning.
 If you can, plan your trip to the Maroon Bells for a weekday.
 Not only will the park be less crowded, but so will the town of Aspen.

 As I mentioned earlier, I headed over to the lake the afternoon prior to shooting in order to scout out the perfect composition.
 This saved me time the next morning, as I was able to walk right over to my spot and claim it, while other photographers were still scrambling around the lake trying to find the right angle.

 Avoid Visiting During Summer

 If at all possible, don’t visit the Maroon Bells in the summer!!
 This is the high season for United States travel, and the Maroon Bells are no exception.
-We recommend going around mid to late autumn.
+I recommend going around mid to late autumn.
 Not only will you avoid the crowds, but you’ll also be blessed with breathtaking views of vibrant yellow aspens surrounding the lake, with snowcapped mountains rising up behind them.

 Look Behind You

 Everyone goes to the Maroon Bells to get the same shot.
 You know, the one with the Bells reflecting on the lake before them, but rarely do people turn around and photograph the beauty that lies behind them.